 Working with real mobile devices can be challenging.
 The number of those to be maintained, upgraded and basically monitored – even we’ve built internal monitoring software for that – isn’t a small task.
 Some of those exotic devices need a lot of attention.
 Basically, in the Android context, this means that we have to find a way to get those devices recognized and seen by ADB (Android Debug Bridge) before it can be connected to our device farm.

 When having the basic connection working and servers communicating with the newly added devices we have to figure out the software side of things.
 The first thing to do is to enable Google Play (again, in Android) to work seamlessly.
 This provides a way for users to pull any apps, services and more from app markets on those devices for their test sessions.

 Running a Device Farm – Hardware Point of View

 Power is very critical but so is the connectivity.
-All our devices at Testdroid Cloud are WiFi connected so you can imagine what level of internet connection we need here.
+All our devices on Bitbar Testing are WiFi connected so you can imagine what level of internet connection we need here.
 There are dozens of WiFi networks we use and our monitors are constantly scanning the service level, and how much we are getting out of network provider.
 Once the basic connection is working properly we also have to make sure that all devices get connected to Google Play and App Store, and some other app markets (if applicable).

 Devices Do Need Constant Attention

-Also, while using devices for mobile app testing, there are sometimes OS level notifications about battery, OS updates, new OEM versions etc. showing up so that’s us who take care of these.
-You – as an user – will only get the perfect, readily available sessions with these devices.
-From user point of view, this is tremendous value that is provided for you.
+Also, while using devices for mobile app testing, there are sometimes OS level notifications about the battery, OS updates, new OEM versions etc. showing up so that’s us who take care of these.
+You – as a user – will only get the perfect, readily available sessions with these devices.
+From the user point of view, this is a tremendous value that is provided for you.